brarkaran/distributed-average/readme.md

 ## Disclaimer

-As is probably obvious from the looks of the UI, I am not a frontend engineer so I apologize for it's lack of flair and ugliness.
+As is probably obvious from the looks of the UI, I am not a frontend engineer.
+I apologize, I know it sucks.
+I promise I don't have bad taste.

 ## Acknowledgments